silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

 ---

-As stated in a [blog post](https://blog.ravelry.com/the-story-of-the-new-look/){:target="_blank"} published three days after the release, the team at Ravelry started the redesign in January 2019.
+As stated in a [blog post](https://blog.ravelry.com/the-story-of-the-new-look/){:target="_blank" rel="noopener"} published three days after the release, the team at Ravelry started the redesign in January 2019.
 The platform is **massive**: 800 pages that needed updating one by one.
 It’s a tremendous amount of work.
 Based on my understanding, they waited for all pages to be ready before starting to **test** the new design, a choice that **backfired**.

 ## Advantages of early testing